 The benefits of prospecting to a salesperson.
 Wow!
 I never imagined having to write about this, thinking it was obvious, but alas! here we are.
 I’ve come to realize it is not obvious to many sellers.
 Four happenings last week informed this revelation.
-I was reminded by a reader that there are always new salespeople joining the profession, sales success contains the seeds of its destruction and that the inexperienced experienced could always do with a reminder.
+I was reminded by a reader that there are always new salespeople joining the profession; sales success contains the seeds of its destruction, and, three, that the inexperienced experienced could always do with a reminder.
 The fourth event, I’ll explain later.
 So, here we are.
 The benefits of prospecting to a salesperson.
 I’ll share three.
 But first, the definition or meaning of sales prospecting is the never ending search for suitable buyers of your product or service.
 So, here are three advantages of sales prospecting.

 If you don’t prospect you die

 “Everyone wants to go to heaven but no-one wants to die”.
 If ever there was a motivational quote for sales prospecting, this would be it, paraphrased.
 ‘Everyone wants to be busy closing but no-one wants to be busy prospecting.’
 Prospecting is fittingly the first, and cornerstone step, in the sales cycle.
 With no one to sell to, no selling can happen, and the sales person dies a slow death.
 His appointments start shrinking, as his moments of idleness continue flourishing.